kurtcms/vco-api-ent-edge-config/README.md

 #### Dependencies

 Alternatively the `vco-ent-edge-config.py` script may be deployed as a standalone service.
-In which case be sure to install or the following required libraries:
+In which case be sure to install the following required libraries:

 1. [Requests](https://github.com/psf/requests)
 2. [Python-dotenv](https://github.com/theskumar/python-dotenv)